 Updating a review

-Reviews are updated every two years or in response to new evidence.
+High priority reviews are updated in response to new evidence.
 Failure to update a review can result in the review being assigned to a new author team.
-Increasingly we are starting to focus on updates in areas of high priority.
-We will notify you when your review is due to be updated and our Information Specialist will discuss your search strategy with you and carry out a new search.
+In line with recent news regarding our NIHR funding, we are only focusing on updates in areas of high priority.

-The process of updating a review is also an opportunity to examine the review methods and update them where necessary by completing a GRADE assessment of the certainty of the evidence and a Summary of Findings table and considering the MECIR standards.
-The Plain Language Summary should also be reviewed alongside the PLEACS standards.
+The process of updating a review is an opportunity to examine the review methods and update them where necessary by completing a GRADE assessment of the certainty of the evidence and a Summary of Findings table and considering the MECIR standards.

 In addition reviews need to be updated in the light of comments received through the 'Feedback' facility on the Cochrane Library.
 Review authors will work with the Feedback editor to provide a response to feedback, and, if significant changes are made to the review as a result, the revised review would be subjected to the same editorial process as an updated review.